Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 Additional OPSEC Measures

 Zero ADVAPI32 imports in NFEXEC.
 CreateProcessWithTokenW is resolved at runtime via PEB walk + FNV-1a hash.
-This eliminates the __imp_ADVAPI32$CreateProcessWithTokenW symbol from the COFF file, which would be an obvious indicator in the object’s symbol table (a list of function and variable names embedded in the compiled binary — security analysts can read these names with tools like strings or objdump to identify what the binary does).
+This eliminates the __imp_ADVAPI32$CreateProcessWithTokenW symbol from the COFF file (ADVAPI32.dll — short for Advanced API — is the Windows DLL that provides security, registry, service-control, and event-log functions; an import from this DLL is a strong analyst signal that the binary is doing privileged or security-sensitive work), which would be an obvious indicator in the object’s symbol table (a list of function and variable names embedded in the compiled binary — security analysts can read these names with tools like strings or objdump to identify what the binary does).

 XOR-encoded function names.
 Strings like amsi.dll are XOR-encoded in the binary.
 The sentinel-terminated encoding (d[i] ^= 0x41 until d[i] == KEY) means the decoder is a simple loop with no separate length constant.
 Decoded strings are zeroed on the stack after use via memset.

 FNV-1a hash-only resolution.
 For PEB-resolved functions, no function name strings exist in the binary at all.
 Each function is identified by a 32-bit hash constant (H_AmsiScanBuffer = 0xF76951A4, etc.).
-Even with the binary in hand, an analyst would need to brute-force or rainbow-table the hashes to determine which functions are being called.
+Even with the binary in hand, an analyst would need to brute-force or rainbow-table (a rainbow table — a precomputed lookup of input → hash pairs, generated once and reused — would let an analyst quickly look up which function a given hash constant corresponds to, but only if they happen to have already hashed that name beforehand) the hashes to determine which functions are being called.

-Symbol sanitization. objcopy --strip-symbol removes 34 symbols from the NFEXEC COFF file (20 from NOFILTER).
+Symbol sanitization. objcopy --strip-symbol (objcopy is a GNU binutils command-line tool that copies an object file while transforming it — stripping symbols, renaming sections, removing debug info, and so on; the companion tool objdump reads the same files for inspection) removes 34 symbols from the NFEXEC COFF file (20 from NOFILTER).
 Global variable names like g_bp0 and g_bp1 are already opaque — they were originally named g_pAmsiScanBuffer and g_pEtwEventWrite, which would be instantly identifiable.

 Memory scrubbing.
 ScScrub() zeroes the ntdll base address, gadget pointers, and last SSN from globals at the end of go().
-STARTUPINFO, command line buffers (both narrow and wide), and pipe output buffers are all zeroed before being freed.
+STARTUPINFO (the Windows struct passed to CreateProcess/CreateProcessWithTokenW to specify how the new process should start: window placement, standard-handle redirection, and similar parameters — relevant here because we point its hStdOutput at our pipe), command line buffers (both narrow and wide), and pipe output buffers are all zeroed before being freed.
 This makes post-execution memory forensics significantly harder.

 No .bss section.
 All global and static variables use __attribute__((section(".data"))) to force placement in the .data section.
 The reason is explained in Part 5.